 Many kinds of organizations need command and control centers, including:

 All branches of the U.S. military use a command and control communication strategy in their operations, especially planning and coordinating attack and defense strategies.
+Branches of the U.S. military often refer to their command and control center as a "joint operations center."
 Military installations need top-quality technology and error-free installation since their command and control center teams handle some of the world’s most valuable and precise command center operations in the world.
 Like the military, the Department of Homeland Security also needs facilities that meet regulatory standards for quality and security.
 For many U.S. government command and control centers, installers and operators need to hold a security clearance.

 State and local government agencies use command and control centers to coordinate their responses to events such as hurricanes, floods, forest fires, terrorist attacks, or mass shootings.
 The kind of command and control center these organizations need can vary depending on the size and population of covered areas.
 City or county governments covering densely populated areas or vital resources may need a large, state-of-the-art facility while a small city or county may need a scaled-down, simple room from which to coordinate public works, the city manager, police, and firefighters.